 I very carefully selected the house I'm renting--an eccentric, hundred-year-old single-story in the Charnwood neighborhood--so that I can get to as many things as possible without driving.
 It's within a mile of:

 Putting so much thought into where I would live has made me acutely aware of Tyler's pedestrian infrastructure.
 I'll (hopefully) forestall any accusations of carpetbagging by noting that I also spent the summer reading all 490 pages of the Tyler 21 Comprehensive Municipal Plan as well as the additional 52 pages of the 2010 Pedestrian Access Study (PDF).

 The single most surprising thing I learned from all this reading is that, at least on paper, the City of Tyler cares about me.
 The Tyler 21 plan is overflowing with references to creating a more livable and pedestrian friendly city.
 Specifically, it sets out intentions to create:

-a network of parks and greenways (p.
+- a network of parks and greenways (p.
 6)

-pedestrian walkways connecting business and leisure centers (p.
+- pedestrian walkways connecting business and leisure centers (p.
 7)

-a citywide system of bike trails. (p.
+- a citywide system of bike trails. (p.
 234)

 - conditions attractive to the "creative class", by which it seems to mean information workers (p.
 86)